appsfire/Appsfire-AIR-plugin/README.md

  *  You cannot request two ad modals at the same time.
 In the case where you already have a modal request in the queue, the previous one will be canceled.
  *
  *  @param modalType The kind of modal you want to request (AFAdSDKModalTypeSushi or AFAdSDKModalTypeUraMaki).
- *  @param timerCount the number of seconds used for the timer. if `0` no timer is used.
+ *  @param shouldTriggerDelegateEvents Boolean value wether events should be triggered when showing the modal (interstitial). `false` by default.
  */
-public function afadsdk_requestModalAd(modalType : String, timerCount : Number = 0) : void;
+public function afadsdk_requestModalAd(modalType : String, shouldTriggerDelegateEvents : Boolean = false) : void;

 /*
  *  @brief Ask if ads are loaded and if there is at least one modal ad available.